viamrobotics/docs/docs/installation/_index.md

 1. Select the platform you want to use from which to flash the target system.

-1. Follow the instructions to flash `viam-micro-server` directly to an ESP32 connected to your computer through a data cable.
+1. Follow the instructions to flash `viam-micro-server` to an ESP32 connected to your computer through a data cable.

 1. Once you have followed the steps on the setup instructions, `viam-micro-server` is installed and will run.
    Wait for confirmation that your microcontroller has successfully connected.